mroavi/vim-tomux/README.md

 xmap <buffer> s <Plug>TomuxVisualSend
 ```

+Open a tmux pane to the right of the pane running vim.
+To send "a" paragraph,
-To send "a" paragraph, type `sap` in normal mode, or alternatively,
+type `sap` in normal mode, or alternatively, type `vap` to first select the
-type `vap` to first select the paragraph and then `s` to send it.
+paragraph and then `s` to send it.

 A few useful text-objects/motions that you can use with the `s` operator include: